Whitehall Plaza: 20th century

 Land for the mall (19 acre) was purchased for $125,000 from a farmer and groundbreaking occurred in 1965.
 Zollinger's opened before the mall on August 15, 1966, with the rest of the mall opening on September 26, 1966.
 The mall had 52 stores including Sears, Weis Markets, Woolworth's, and Zollinger's.
 Whitehall Mall expanded in 1973, and in 1978 Leh's opened, replacing the closed (bankrupt) Zollinger's.
 Kravco become co-owner of the mall with PREIT in 1977 for 4.5 million.
 Clover opened in March 1982.
 Sears interior underwent a major overhaul in 1984.
 The mall received a lowered tax assessment after settling with the county, township, and school district in 1985.

 In 1987, a suspicious fire started in the back of the mall that later caused a wall of the Leh's to be demolished.
-Sears interior underwent another overhaul in 1994 that added 35,000 sq. ft. to the sales floor, and converted the former second floor offices to store space.
+Sears interior underwent another overhaul in 1994 that added 35,000 sqft to the sales floor, and converted the former second floor offices to store space.
 Several stores suffered damage due to a large roof leak in January 1990, with all stores reopening after a few days, and the roofs replacement planned for April.
+On January 1, 1995, smoking was banned in the mall by its owner, Kravco.
 Leh's closed in June 1996 due to bankruptcy, with Gallery Furniture taking over its former space in 1997.
 Clover closed in 1996, with its replacement Kohl's opening in April 1997.

-Whitehall Mall received a $15 million renovation in 1998, where it was almost totally demalled, except for a portion near Kohl's.
+Whitehall Mall received a $15 million renovation in 1998, where it was almost totally de-malled, except for a portion near Kohl's.
 Retaining the traditional mall look was determined to not be cost effective.
 Sears was expanded during this time.
 Three additional buildings were added to the mall's grounds during the renovation.
 Weis Markets closed during renovations that almost doubled its space.
 Plaza Theater closed in June 1999 due to having only two screens and being obsolete.
 The theater was previously operated by Budco, and by AMC from 1987 to 1996.